White Wheat Bread

 Now you have a healthier, satisfying homemade sandwich bread recipe in your back pocket.
 It makes lovely french toast, especially if you slice it thick, but I also like enjoying any of the following recipes with it!
 Have fun, and as always Happy Eating!

-White Whole Wheat Homemade Sandwich Bread
+White Wheat Homemade Sandwich Bread

 Mikayla M.